Treatment

 Previous operation sites may lead to a weakness causing an incisional hernia.
 Surgery is usually necessary to repair them.

-A hernia is a weakness in the abdominal wall through which abdominal contents can protrude.
+A hernia is a common medical issue where a weakness in the abdominal wall through which abdominal contents can protrude.
 These weak points are often sites where vessels pass through, such as in the groin (inguinal) or at the belly button (umbilical).
 Previous operation sites may lead to a weakness causing an incisional herniaSurgery is usually necessary to repair them.

 Umbilical Hernia Treatment:

-Large defects may be repaired by keyhole (laparoscopic) surgery although some need a small incision and a mesh or suture repair.
+If a large defect needs attention, these may be repaired thorugh keyhole (laparoscopic) surgery, although some need a small incision and a mesh or suture repair.

 Inguinal Hernia Treatment: